 LULU IN THE SKY

-, the last chapter in a life that began with her bestselling, critically acclaimed memoir First They Killed My Father, reveals Loung’s daily struggle to keep darkness and depression at bay and reconnects with her mother’s spirit and to a vocation that focuses on healing the landscape of her birth.
-READ REVIEWS & INSPIRATION FOR LULU IN THE SKY.
+Lulu in the Sky, the last chapter in a life that began with her bestselling, critically acclaimed memoir First They Killed My Father, reveals Loung’s daily struggle to keep darkness and depression at bay and reconnects with her mother’s spirit and to a vocation that focuses on healing the landscape of her birth.

 “Ung brings third and first world disparities into discomforting focus and gracefully dramatizes the metaphorical joining together of her haunted past and her current identity as a privileged Cambodian American. ~ Booklist (starred review)